COVID-19 and animals

 However, if you have tested positive for COVID-19 it is recommended that you avoid close contact with your pets and have another member of your household care for your pets, if possible.
 If you must look after your pet, you should maintain good hygiene, including washing your hands before and after touching animals, food or equipment.

-Unfortunately, if you are in home quarantine, you are unable to take your pet for a walk or exercise outside your home.
+Unfortunately, if you are in isolation because you have tested positive for COVID-19, or home quarantine because you are a close contact, you are unable to take your pet for a walk or exercise outside your home.
 However, you can still keep your pets mentally stimulated by:

 - giving them multiple smaller meals rather than one or two larger meals